-PTC_TWISS can also compute the deltap/p (or deltaE/E if time=TRUE) dependency of the Twiss parameters.
-The column names beta11p, ..., beta33p, alfa11p, ..., alfa33p, gama11p, ..., gama33p denote the derivatives of the optics parameters with respect to deltap/p (or deltaE/E if time=TRUE).
+PTC_TWISS can also compute the deltap/p-dependency of the Twiss parameters.
+The column names beta11p, ..., beta33p, alfa11p, ..., alfa33p, gama11p, ..., gama33p denote the derivatives of the optics parameters with respect to deltap/p.

 In order to evaluate the deltap/p-dependency of the Twiss parameters, the order (NO) of the map must set to at least 2.